-Since making her concert début in 2000, Sophie Pacini has appeared in many renowned concert halls across Europe including Laeiszhalle Hamburg, Beethovenhalle Bonn, Tonhalle Zürich, Liederhalle Stuttgart, Herkulessaal München and Konzerthaus Berlin.
-In recital she has performed at international festivals such as the Lucerne Piano Festival, Klavier-Festival Ruhr, Piano aux Jacobins, Kammermusikfest Lockenhaus with Gidon Kremer and Festspiele Mecklenburg-Vorpommern.
-As a soloist, Pacini has appeared with orchestras such as Camerata Salzburg, Dresdner Philharmonic, Luzerner Sinfonieorchester, Orchestra del Maggio Musicale Fiorentino, Wiener Kammerorchester, Mozarteum Orchestrer Salzburg, and Tokyo Philharmonic in Suntory Hall and Orchard Hall.
+Since her concert début in 2000, Pacini has appeared at many renowned concert halls across Europe including Laeiszhalle Hamburg, Beethovenhalle Bonn, Tonhalle Zürich, Liederhalle Stuttgart, Herkulessaal München and Konzerthaus Berlin.
+In recital she has performed at international festivals such as Lucerne Piano Festival, Klavier-Festival Ruhr, Piano aux Jacobins, Kammermusikfest Lockenhaus with Gidon Kremer and Festspiele Mecklenburg-Vorpommern.
+As a soloist, Pacini has appeared with orchestras such as Camerata Salzburg, Dresdner Philharmonie, Luzerner Sinfonieorchester, Tonhalle-Orchester Zürich, Bournemouth Symphony Orchestra, Orchestra del Maggio Musicale Fiorentino, Mozarteumorchester Salzburg, and with Tokyo Philharmonic in Suntory Hall and Orchard Hall.

-Pacini began her studies at the age of 10 as a pupil of Karl-Heinz Kämmerling at Salzburg Mozarteum, where she was accepted two years later by the newly founded Institute for Highly Gifted Students.
-From 2007 she continued her studies in masterclasses given by Pavel Gililov, completing her diploma in 2011 with honours.
-She received further incentives in masterclasses held by Dmitri Bashkirov and Fou Ts’ong.
-In 2010 she became acquainted with Martha Argerich, who invited her one year later to give a recital as part of the Martha Argerich Project in Lugano and who has since become an important figure on the young pianist’s career path.click to download images
+Pacini began her studies at the age of 10 as a student of Karl-Heinz Kämmerling at Salzburg Mozarteum, where she was accepted two years later by the newly founded Leopold Mozart Institute for highly gifted youths.
+From 2007 she continued her studies in the masterclasses by Pavel Gililov, completing her diploma in 2011 with honours.
+She received further incentives in the masterclasses by Dmitri Bashkirov and Fou Ts’ong.
+In 2010 she became acquainted with Martha Argerich, who invited her the following year to give a recital as part of the Martha Argerich Project in Lugano.click to download images